BloqueSoftwareDev/srsdoc/game_design_doc.md

 ```

-_(example)_

 ## Game Flow
 ```
-1. Player starts in forest
+1. Player starts in city, leftmost part of screen
-2. Pond to the left, must move right
+2. Wall to the left, player must move right
-3. To the right is a hill, player jumps to traverse it (“jump” taught)
+3. To the right is a wall with a platform nearby, player must jump on platform to traverse wall (“jump” taught)
-4. Player encounters castle - door’s shut and locked
+4. Player encounters sick guy - must avoid him to reach workbench
-5. There’s a window within jump height, and a rock on the ground
-6. Player picks up rock and throws at glass (“throw” taught)
-7.	… etc.
+5. Player reaches workbench and message of new skill learned appears
+6. Player utilizes spray skill to eliminate enemy (“spray” taught)
+7. If player is hit, character yelps in pain and interface shows one less heart ("health" taught)
+8. To the right is a checkpoint, player must walk through it to progress ("checkpoints" taught)
+9. If all hitpoints are lost, character appears in last checkpoint ("continnue" taught)
+10. Player encounters anti-masker, requires multiple hits to be defeated ("bosses" taught)
+11. Player encounters end goal, must walk through it to continue right ("level end" taught)
 ```
-(example)

 # Development